Real-Time Sync: From HTTP to Reactive Backends

 Function 1: Automatic Memory (Reactive Queries)

-The Problem: The server needs to know who to notify when something changes.
+The problem: the server needs to know who to notify when something changes.

 Code Example